FSD Logo - White

 FSD’s presence in Tajikistan dates back to 2003.
 For 15 years, our deminers cleared landmines and explosives ordnance, until the project was suspended due to lack of funding.

 In 2016, FSD initiated a third project in Tajikistan: the remediation of areas contaminated by toxic pesticides left behind from the Soviet era.
 To address the contamination, FSD excavated soil from contaminated areas and transported it to a safe storage location in Vakhsh, which is far from residential areas and water sources.
-In parallel, FSD teams carried out risk education campaigns in villages across Tajikistan that are considered at highest risk from POP contamination.
+In parallel, FSD teams carried out risk education campaigns in villages across Tajikistan that are considered at the highest risk from POP contamination.

 In addition, FSD has planted thousands of trees to strengthen soil stability around Vakhsh, rehabilitated irrigation pumping systems supplying three towns, built several community greenhouses to improve food security and is mentoring local residents and community groups in sustainable crop and vegetable production.